geographyclub/earth-basher/README.md

 # earth-basher

-BASH scripts to work with Natural Earth vectors.
+OGR/BASH scripts to work with Natural Earth vectors.

 1. earth-clipper
 2. earth-to-svg
 3. earth-to-json

 ## 1. earth-clipper
-Slow but hands-free way to clip every Natural Earth layer at the same scale by a feature of your choice.
-Uses OGR to clip and export to a single GPKG file.
+Slow but hands-free way to clip every Natural Earth layer at the same scale by a feature of your choice and export to a single file.

 ```
 #===============#